-Archival storage has traditionally been viewed as inexpensive, tertiary storage [21, 25, 34, 35]; however, this anachronistic definition is too narrow to accurately describe the current gamut of long-term storage use cases.
-Changing storage media and access methods and increasingly digital workflows have radically affected how longlived content is created, stored, and published.
+Archival storage has traditionally been viewed as inexpensive, tertiary storage [Jensen and Reed 1993; Miller and Katz 1993; Smith 1981a, 1981b]; however, this anachronistic definition is too narrow to accurately describe the current gamut of long-term storage use cases.
+Changing storage media and access methods and increasingly digital workflows have radically affected how long-lived content is created, stored, and published.
 In the business arena, data preservation is often mandated by law, and data mining has proven to be a boon in shaping business strategy.
-For individuals, archival storage is being called upon to preserve sentimental and historical artifacts such as photos, movies, personal documents, and medical records [13, 19].
-Finally, in one of the biggest disruptive shifts in recent history, the Internet has radically changed how users interact with data, catalyzing an explosion in the number of publicly-accessible, longterm content repositories [3, 14, 17, 26, 27, 41].
+For individuals, archival storage is being called upon to preserve sentimental and historical artifacts such as photos, movies, personal documents, and medical records [Chronicles 2011; HIPAA 1996].
+Finally, in one of the biggest disruptive shifts in recent history, the Internet has radically changed how users interact with data, catalyzing an explosion in the number of publicly-accessible, long-term content repositories [Alaska State 2010; Cornell University Library 2010; New York State 2010; NOAA 2010; ORNL 2010; Washington State 2010].

 While the growing variety of archival use cases share a common characteristic of long data lifetimes, understanding of their respective workloads is out of date at best, and non-existent at worst.
-There have been no detailed studies of archival storage usage in nearly two decades; the most recent studies were of supercomputing environments in the early 1990s [21, 25].
-As a result, current work in long-term storage relies upon questionable workload assumptions: observations of out-dated archives with different media types and purposes, marginally related studies of shorter-term enterprise workloads, or access patterns found in traditional library data stores [8, 37].
-In contrast, a number of general purpose and high performance workload studies have been published in recent years, demonstrating the value of up to date, empirical data [2, 4, 22, 31].
+There have been no detailed studies of archival storage activity in nearly two decades; the most recent studies were of super-computing environments in the early 1990s [Jensen and Reed 1993; Miller and Katz 1993].
+Dayal [2008] published a study of high end computing storage at rest and investigated a few archival systems, but the study largely focused on high-performance storage systems and showed no trends over time.
+As a result, current work in long-term storage [Baker et al. 2005; Storer et al. 2008] relies upon questionable workload assumptions: observations of out-dated archives with different media types and purposes, marginally related studies of shorter-term enterprise workloads, or access patterns found in traditional library data stores.
+In contrast, a number of general purpose and high performance workload studies have been published in recent years, demonstrating the value of up to date, empirical data [Agrawal et al. 2007; Anderson 2009; Leung et al. 2008; Roselli et al. 2000].